fochive00/fsm/README.md

 - Inspired by [fsm by rynorris](https://github.com/rynorris/fsm)
 - This project is under development

-# Features
+# Design Patterns
+ - FlyWeight
-- Basic FSM
+ - Factory
-- FSMPool reuse FSM
+ - Builder
+ - Object Pool

 # TODO
+ - Experiment with more design patterns
  - More documents
- - Better interface
  - Unit testing
  - Performance optimization